 If the number of Proposed Initiatives is less than the capacity of the IQA to process them, the IQA can cut back on its operations to reduce its costs.

-Double Approval of an Initiative
+Safeguards by Double Approval of an Initiative

 Both Houses of Congress must approve a Congressional bill and the President may veto it as a double check.
 Similarly, the IQA qualifies a Candidate Initiative by a double vote (in two readings separated by three months to ensure a changed membership) as a double check.
 Then the Electorate votes to ratify or reject it.
 The differences are: